 The great news is that we also found that nearly 60% of employees will stick with an employer for longer if they like the company culture.
 On average an individual who likes their office culture will stay with the organization for just over six years.
 Compare that to those who left a job for bad culture fit after only 2.8 years.
-Good culture fit literally leads to the average employee sticking around for twice as long!
+Good culture alignment literally leads to the average employee sticking around for twice as long!

 Productivity, Creativity, and Motivation

 Beyond cutting down on turnover rates, better alignment on culture also leads to increased productivity, creativity, and motivation of your employees.
-When they fit in with the company culture, you’ll find that they are happier in their jobs.
+When they align in with the company culture, you’ll find that they are happier in their jobs.
 Feeling positive about your work can have a huge impact on your job satisfaction, motivation, and productivity.

-Think about it this way, when you hate showing up to your job every day because you just don’t fit in, are you going to be excited to actually do the work?
+Think about it this way, when you hate showing up to your job every day because you just don’t align, are you going to be excited to actually do the work?
 Or are you going to be sick to your stomach every weekday morning?
 When you are unhappy, you just don’t do your best work and that can really affect a company’s bottom line!

-Good cultural fit also leads to improved creativity.
+Good cultural alignment also leads to improved creativity.
 When an employee feels like they fit in, they are more likely to share their ideas–even the ones they feel are a bit out of the box or crazy.
 And that sharing leads to even more sharing amongst your employees.
 This gives companies so many more ideas to overcome the challenges they face, allowing you to pick the best possible, creative solution.
 When you and your employees can overcome your industry challenges, you’ll all be much more successful!